 The school is aware of the two very different but equally important areas of ICT: the teaching of ICT and the teaching with ICT in order to enhance the quality of learning.
-As well as teaching specific ICT skills, ICT's role in supporting and enhancing the rest of the curriculum is fulfilled by ensuring that:
+As well as teaching specific ICT knowledge, ICT's role in supporting and enhancing the rest of the curriculum is fulfilled by ensuring that:

-- The recently re-designed long-term curriculum plan encompasses all aspects of the new Computing National Curriculum, whilst enhancing other curriculum areas of learning. - Teachers to clearly identify the learning journey, including progressive learning challenges within planning. - ICT is incorporated into the medium and short term planning of other areas of learning by class teachers within their year group and amended as appropriate. - The classroom computers are to be used to support lessons through the use of different software as well as the Internet. - Demonstrative tools, such as interactive whiteboards, are also utilised and planned for appropriately. - iPads used to add creativity and innovation to Learning episodes. - To ensure learners make progress in ICT, teaching should promote opportunities for all to progress.
-Planning in ICT is a process in which all teachers are involved, wherein: - The foundation for curricular planning is the whole School Development Plan, developed through a process of collaboration of staff, and approved by governors. - Curriculum Plans for ICT are developed by the ICT LIT in collaboration with the whole staff. - INSET sessions may be used to discuss the new Computing Curriculum and ensure consistency of approach and of standards. - Throughout the year the ICT subject leader will monitor work, planning and the teaching and learning of ICT. - Collaboration with Inclusion Leader/Passports for Learning for learners with SEN. - The needs of all learners are identified and addressed through a range of assessment strategies.
+- The recently re-designed long-term curriculum plan encompasses all aspects of the new Computing National Curriculum, whilst enhancing other curriculum areas of learning. - Teachers to clearly identify the learning journey, including progressive learning challenges within planning. - The classroom computers are to be used to support lessons through the use of different software as well as the Internet. - Demonstrative tools, such as interactive whiteboards, are also utilised and planned for appropriately. - iPads used to add creativity and innovation to Learning episodes. - To ensure learners make progress in ICT, teaching should promote opportunities for all to progress.
+Planning in ICT is a process in which all teachers are involved, wherein: - The foundation for curricular planning is the whole School Development Plan, developed through a process of collaboration of staff, and approved by governors. - o Curriculum Plans for ICT are developed by the ICT lead in collaboration with the whole staff. - INSET sessions may be used to discuss the new Computing Curriculum and ensure consistency of approach and of standards. - Throughout the year the ICT subject leader will monitor work, planning and the teaching and learning of ICT. - Collaboration with Inclusion Leader/Passports for Learning for learners with SEN. - The needs of all learners are identified and addressed through a range of assessment strategies.